FMSoftCN/hybridos/README.md

 ### Main Repository

-This is the main repository of HybridOS.
-It mainly contains building scripts, tools, documents, and samples:
+The main repository of HybridOS is <https://github.com/FMSoftCN/hybridos>
+It mainly contains building scripts, tools, documents, and samples for
+HybridOS:

     `
     |-- docs/           # The design documents for HybridOS.